StackExchange/dnscontrol/docs/adding-new-rtypes.md

 ## Step 3: Add a helper function

 Add a function to `pkg/js/helpers.js` for the new record type.
-This is the Javascript file that defines `dnsconfig.js`'s functions like `A()` and `MX()`.
+This is the JavaScript file that defines `dnsconfig.js`'s functions like `A()` and `MX()`.
 Look at the definition of A, MX and CAA for good examples to use as a base.